officialgazette/publication-configuration-server/README.md

 # The Publication Configuration Server

-The publication configuration server is designed to deliver the configuration of client-specific publication types.
-It provides a REST API, which is used by the core software to supply the corresponding client-specific forms (Publication Types) at runtime.
+The publication configuration server is designed to deliver the configuration of tenant-specific publication types.
+It provides a REST API, which is used by the **core software** to supply the corresponding tenant-specific forms (Publication Types) at runtime.

 ```mermaid